Fraguinha/MNIST-NeuralNetwork/README.md

 Digit recognition Neural Network made in C.

+This project was my "Hello world!" into machine learning.
+I built everything from scratch based only on the math in order to gain a deeper understanding and insight on machine learning.

-## What it is
+## What is in this repository

-The goal in this project was to build a simple feedforward neural network from scratch which would, hopefully, be able to take in pixel values of handwritten digit images as input and correctly classify them as the output.
+This project contains C code for: Building, Training and Testing a Standard Neural Network.

+It also contains the 70,000 images used to Train/Test, along side various metadata information.

-## Neural Network
+## Data

-In this section i'll briefly try to explain a few sections of my network.
+Here I'll talk a bit about and try to explain the data used in this project.

-### Data
+### Mnist

 For this project, I decided to use the mnist dataset of handwritten digits.
-It contains 70,000 images of handwritten digits.
+It contains 70,000 images of handwritten digits and their associated corresponding labels.

+Each image is 28x28 pixels in size, and contains a black handwritten digit on white background.

+Each label is a number from 0 to 9 that identifies the digit shown in the image.

+### Smarty-Pants

 The data was split into 2 groups: 60,000 images for training and 10,000 images for testing.

-Each image is 28x28 pixels in size, and contains a handwritten digit.
+The neural network learns only from the infomation gathered from the training data and, later, after training is complete, tests itself on the testing data leftover that it has never seen before.

+## Neural Network

+In this section i'll briefly try to explain how my network works.

 ### Structure

-I chose a network with:
+I built a network with:

-- 784 neurons as input (one for each pixel of each image).
+- 784 input neurons. (one for each pixel of each image).
-- 30 neurons on the first hidden layer.
+- 30  hidden neurons.
-- no extra hidden layers.
-- and 10 neurons as output (one for each digit).
+- 10  output neurons. (one for each digit).

+784-30-10

 ### Neurons

-I chose the sigmoid function as the activation function for my neurons.
+I chose the Sigmoid function as the activation function for my neurons.

 ### Cost function

-I chose the quadratic loss function as my cost function.
+I chose the Quadratic Loss (aka: Mean Squared Error) function as my cost function.

 ### Learning algorithm

-I used Stochastic Gradient Descent as my learning algorithm.
+I used Stochastic Gradient Descent as my optimization (learning) algorithm.

 ## What can I do with this code?